 RDAP services MUST be available over both IPv4 and IPv6 transport.
 The resource records related to the RDAP service MUST be signed with DNSSEC, and the DNSSEC chain of trust from the root trust anchor to the name of the RDAP server MUST be valid at all times.
 The DNSSEC security algorithm used for zone signing at each level MUST be listed as standardized for Zone Signing in the IANA's Domain Name System Security (DNSSEC) Algorithm Numbers registry.

-RDAP servers MUST NOT insert JSON members or objects that are not part of an ICANN-approved (e.g., per exhibit A of the RA) registered extension.

-Contracted parties MUST use fully qualified domain names in RDAP responses.
+Contracted parties MUST only use fully qualified domain names in RDAP responses.

 Responses to RDAP queries:

-The RDAP server MUST support Internationalized Domain Name (IDN) RDAP lookup queries using A-label or U-label format [RFC5890] for domain name and name server objects.
-The RDAP server MUST accept a mixture of the two (i.e. A-label and U-label format) in the same RDAP lookup query.
+The RDAP server MUST support Internationalized Domain Name (IDN) RDAP lookup queries using A-label or U-label format [RFC5890] for domain names, and in the case of Registries, also for name server objects.
+An RDAP server that receives a query string with a mixture of A-labels and U-labels MUST convert all the U-labels to A-labels, perform IDNA processing, and proceed with exact-match lookup.

 The source data used to generate the RDAP responses MUST be the same across all RDDS services (i.e. port-43 WHOIS, web-based WHOIS and RDAP).

-The case (i.e. uppercase and lowercase) of the data returned in RDAP responses MUST preserve the case received via EPP.
+The case (i.e. uppercase and lowercase) of the data returned in RDAP responses SHOULD preserve the case received via EPP.

 The terms of service of the RDAP service MUST be specified in the notices object in the topmost JSON object of the response.
 The notices object MUST contain a links object [RFC7483].
 The links object MUST contain an URL of the contracted party providing the RDAP service.